angelo-casciani/conv_automata/README.md

 # A Conversational Framework for Faithful Multi-Perspective Analysis of Production Processes

-Source code, datasets, and instructions for replicating the experiments of the paper "_A Conversational Framework for Faithful Multi-Perspective Analysis of Production Processes_".
+Source code, datasets, and instructions for the paper "_A Conversational Framework for Faithful Multi-Perspective Analysis of Production Processes_".

 ## About